The R.A.T. 8+ Adv is a brilliant mouse, rammed full of customisable features.

-Two of the palm rests are glossy red, with just a slightly different styling, while the third has a rubberised coating.
+Two of the palm rests are glossy red, with the all-red rest raising the palm much higher, and the third has a grippy rubberised coating.

 The pinkie rests include the pre-fitted rest, which is gloss red with black accents, another with a rubberised coating, and an audacious pinkie rest that extends out to the side, mirroring the one found on the thumb rest.